Our key research questions in 2019 include the following:

 Key project initiatives in 2018 include the following:

 * Study the environmental and economic benefits of population aging

 Often presented as a problem, recent research suggests that aging populations can be part of societies’ successful transition to environmental sustainability, and that the economic challenges they incur are manageable.
 We build on this research with a comparative study focused on nations that seem to be transitioning successfully toward older, smaller populations.
-Read our new article (in press) in the journal Trends in Ecology & Evolution (TREE): “Aging Human Populations: Good for Us, Good for the Earth”
+Read our new article in the journal Trends in Ecology & Evolution (TREE): “Aging Human Populations: Good for Us, Good for the Earth”

 * Develop new population projections under different immigration and fertility scenarios for the European Union